Skip to cookie consent Skip to main content

 • Severe and sudden pain in the back, chest, or abdominal region

-Because symptoms often don’t appear unless the aneurysm ruptures or dissects, it can be difficult to identify when and how the aneurysm developed.
+Because an aortic aneurysm often doesn’t cause symptoms until it ruptures or dissects, it can be difficult to know when it developed.
 In many cases, the causes of aortic aneurysms are unknown.
-Some of the more commonly considered causes of aortic aneurysms include:

-• Arterial inflammation: Inflammation of the arteries can cause damage over time and make them more susceptible to aneurysms
+• Arterial inflammation: Inflammation of the arteries, including in the aorta (aortitis), can cause damage over time.

-• High blood pressure: Chronic high blood pressure can weaken arterial walls over time
+• High blood pressure: Chronic high blood pressure (hypertension) puts added strain on artery walls, which can weaken them.

-• Diabetes: When left untreated, diabetes can cause increased atherosclerosis
+• Diabetes: When left untreated, diabetes can contribute to atherosclerosis.

 • High blood pressure